JalenWTH/login3/README.md

 from django.urls import path, include

 path('admin/', admin.site.urls),
-path('crud/', include('crud.urls')
+path('login3/', include('login3.urls')
 ```

-This will make sure that all url patterns from your app urls.py file are included and every path for the crud app starts with 'crud/'.
+This will make sure that all url patterns from your app urls.py file are included and every path for the crud app starts with 'login3/'.
 After this, copy over the app files from this repository.
 You'll need to create some of them (urls.py, templates) along with some new directories.
 This is the app directory structure

 ```
-crud
+login3
   urls.py
   views.py
   models.py